schalkjoubert/DIGIFOX-documentation/changelog/about-changelog.md

 * New: Option to center align content

 2.4 | 2023-04-14
-* New: Create "under construction" setup option..
+* New: Create "under construction" setup option.

+2.4.1 | 2023-04-26
+* New: Add endnote text field